-Keeping a long term mindset (for compund’s sake)
+Keeping a long term mindset (for compound’s sake)

 The best thing you can do is stay invested for as long as possible to enjoy the benefit of compounding returns.

-The examples below show the impact of compounding over longer periods of time by using our calculator.
-Showing the growth of $50,000 invested for 5 years, 10 years and 20 years earning 9% p.a.
+The examples below show the impact of compounding over longer periods of time.
+Showing the growth of $50,000 invested for five years, 10 years and 20 years earning 9% p.a. after fees.

 The longer you stay invested the more powerful the compounding becomes, boosting the portfolio’s from $122,568 after 10 years (over double the initial investment) to $300,458 after 20 years (five times the initial investment).